Convert a set of amplitudes (defined along a set of corresponding directions) to their spherical harmonic representation

 - -fslgrad bvecs bvals Provide the diffusion-weighted gradient scheme used in the acquisition in FSL bvecs/bvals format files.
 If a diffusion gradient scheme is present in the input image header, the data provided with this option will be instead used.

-- -strides spec specify the strides of the output data in memory; either as a comma-separated list of (signed) integers, or as a template image from which the strides shall be extracted and used.
+- -stride spec specify the strides of the output data in memory, as a comma-separated list.
 The actual strides produced will depend on whether the output image format can support it.

 - -info display information messages.

 - -quiet do not display information messages or progress status.

 - -debug display debugging messages.